In this article, we will learn about how to use the BITOR function in Excel.

 BITOR function in excel perform the Bitwise OR operation between the two decimal numbers and returns the decimal number after the operation performed.

 OR operation is a logical operator used in communication processes.
-AND operator is performed over the 2 bits ( 0 or 1 ).
+OR operator is performed over the 2 bits ( 0 or 1 ).
 The operation takes place like in table shown below.

 Here the decimal numbers be changed in binary and the OR operation be performed over each bit with the corresponding bits.